vilarb/nestjs-be-example/README.md

 ### Authentication

-The app uses the https://europe-west1-o7tools.cloudfunctions.net/fun7-ad-partner-expertise-test to verify if the user has CUD priviliges for the event entity.
+The app uses an external endpoint to verify if the user has CUD priviliges for the event entity.
 While testing the endpoint I realized that it is quite unreliable and changes often (sometimes just commits seppuku and sometimes changes parameters from camel case to snake case).
 Therefore everything that the API returns other than {"ads": "sure, why not"} is treated as a failed authorization and throws a ForbiddenException.

 ### Getting the IP address